aura-automation/aura-automation.github.io/docs/deploydata.md

 There can be 2 different types of sub tags of the ejb-module enterprise-bean-binding and message-bean-binding.
 If the EJB is Message Driven bean then use message-bean-binding and for any other type of EJB use enterprise-bean-binding.

-**enterprise-bean-binding** is tag for EJBs (except MDBs) in the EJB module.
+### enterprise-bean-binding is tag for EJBs (except MDBs) in the EJB module.
 Total number of enterprise-bean-binding in each module in deploydata.xml must equal the number of EJBs in the module in the application.
 Value of name attribute is name of the EJB and value of jndi-name attribute is the JNDI name of the EJB.

-**ejb-ref-binding** sub tag is for the ejb-refs of this EJB.
+### ejb-ref-binding sub tag is for the ejb-refs of this EJB.
 Value of the name attribute is the name of the EJB reference and value of jndi-name-link attribute is the JNDI name mapping.

-**resource-ref-binding** sub tag is for the res-ref for this EJB.
+### resource-ref-binding sub tag is for the res-ref for this EJB.
 Value of the name attribute is the name of the Resource reference and value of jndi-name-link attribute is the JNDI name mapping.

-**resource-env-binding** sub tag is for the res-env for this EJB.
+### resource-env-binding sub tag is for the res-env for this EJB.
 Value of the name attribute is the name of the Resource environment and value of jndi-name-link attribute is the JNDI name mapping.

-**cmp2-ds-binding** tag is for the CMP beans.
+### cmp2-ds-binding tag is for the CMP beans.
 Value of the jndi-name-link should be the JNDI name of the datasource which is default datasource for this CMP EJB.

-**message-bean-binding**is tag for MDB EJBs in the EJB module.
+### message-bean-binding is tag for MDB EJBs in the EJB module.
 Total number of message-bean-binding in each module in deploydata.xml must equal the number of MDB EJBs in the module in the application.
 Value of name attribute is name of the EJB and value of messagelistener is the message listener name that must be assigned to this EJB.

-**ejb-ref-binding**, resource-ref-binding and resource-env-binding are valid sub tags for the message-bean-binding.
+### ejb-ref-binding, resource-ref-binding and resource-env-binding are valid sub tags for the message-bean-binding.
 Details for these sub tags are same as above.

 Example
 <code>